apokluda/MyLibrary/README.md

 ## Setup

-You should have received the source in an archive containing a virtualenv directory called `venv`.
+You should have received the source in an archive containing a virtualenv directory called `.venv`.
 Open a terminal and `cd` to the directory where you extracted the archive.
 Then you can run the service using `gunicorn` from the
 virtualenv:

-    $ source venv/bin/activate
+    $ source .venv/bin/activate
     $ gunicorn mylibrary.app

 Now open a second terminal in order and activate the virtualenv again.
 You can interact with the service using `httpie` from the virtualenv.
 To test that your setup is working, try to get a list of all books:

-    $ source venv/bin/activate
+    $ source .venv/bin/activate
     $ http localhost:8000/v1/books

 If everything is working correctly, you should see the output similar to the following: